SPM Linux

 https://blog.invisiblethings.org/papers/2015/x86_harmful.pdf

-on X86 architectures the default boot firmware on nearly all systems are closed source
+in the case of X86 architecture, the default boot firmware of nearly all systems are closed source

 flashing a CoreBoot based boot firmware is possible, but there still will be closed source parts (Intel FSP)

-in addition, there is no easy way to get rid of Intel ME (or AMD PSP),
+in addition, there is no easy way to get rid of the TEE part, ie Intel ME (or AMD PSP),

 though there are some hacks to disable (but not completely remove) it: